Achieving our goals in a churning world requires very different skills from achieving the same outcomes in a stable environment.

-One way to find out is by benchmarking.
+One way to find out is by doing something called ‘benchmarking’.
 This means looking for organisations that are already experts at doing what we want to do and then copying or adapting their approach.

-So: which organisations are already best practice at achieving specific, measurable goals in highly unpredictable situations?
+So, what are the organisations that are already best practice at achieving specific, measurable goals in highly unpredictable situations?

 I can’t think of a better example than elite army units.
 Special forces operating behind enemy lines know how to accomplish their objectives in fast-changing, unpredictable, and even hostile environments.

-The first is that, as well as knowing their mission objective, they make sure every member of the team also understands the purpose of the mission, the role it plays as part of the wider campaign.
-Then, when things turn out differently from how they expected, every person can find new ways to achieve the same purpose — independently if necessary.
+The first is that, as well as knowing their mission objective, they make sure every member of the team understands the purpose of the mission, the role it plays as part of the wider campaign.
+Then, when things turn out differently from how they expected, every person can quickly find new ways to achieve the same purpose — and do so independently if necessary.

 The second is that every unit is given rules of engagement.
 These define what actions (such as returning fire) are allowed and not allowed under different circumstances.
-This reduces distractions, keeps the unit focused on its priorities, maximising the chance of success.
+This reduces distractions, keeps the unit focused on its priorities, and so maximises the chance of success.